 MCDK is mostly a sporadic disease, although familial inheritance has been reported.
 It is due to dysfunction in the early developmental period and is due to an abnormal induction of the metanephric mesenchyme (which later becomes kidney tissue) with the ureteral bud.
 Both exposure to viral infections, as well as spontaneous genetic mutations, have been shown to be involved in the pathogenesis.

 MCDK may progress with no change in kidney size, may increase in size or may also end with involution.
-Calcification is a common feature that develops in adulthood, but can happen as early as 3 months after birth.
+Calcification is a common feature that develops in adulthood but can happen as early as 3 months after birth.

-Histological examination usually reveals abnormalities in ductal differentiation and minimal corticomedullary differentiation.
+The histological examination usually reveals abnormalities in ductal differentiation and minimal corticomedullary differentiation.
 The kidney is usually large in size and resembles a collection of grapes.

 Clinical Presentation and Symptoms of MCDK